Thank you for joining us at the 2015 NeW National Conference!

 Each summer, young conservative women and friends of NeW from across the country gather in Washington, DC for the annual NeW National Conference.
 This annual conference provides a unique educational opportunity to hear from top conservative women authors, policy experts, and leaders AND network with other young women.
-We have a great line-up for our 10th Annual Conference in June.
-Registration is now open.
-Student scholarships are also available.
+We had a great line-up for our 10th Annual Conference in June.

 View our 2015 National Conference Agenda.